SouthGreenPlatform/tutorials/_pages/cluster-itrop/hpchowto.md

 ##### Set Slurm parameters into the script

-The beginning of the script should contain the parameters to provides to SGE.
+The beginning of the script should contain the parameters to provides to Slurm.

 All the parameters should be written with the syntax  `#SBATCH` before.